This is the farmhouse

 We replaced the old three-piece suite with a new leather sofa and chair.
 And we removed the old fireplace and fire to make way for a wood burner, which we can use as a backup if the power ever goes down.

 The rest of the house hadn’t been lived in for more than a decade.
 The second lounge was used to store furniture.
-And John’s dad had become unsteady on his feet, so he didn’t like to use the stairs.
+And my partner’s dad felt too unsteady on the stairs.

 The hall